 Verizon will offer 100 high-definition channels to the metro New York market.
 [Note: See separate Verizon news release headlined, "Verizon FiOS TV Delivers 100 High-Definition Channels to New Yorkers - on the Network Built for HD."]

-"Our advanced fiber-optic network was built for HD, and we're offering more HD options than Time Warner or Cablevision" said Virginia Ruesterholz, president of Verizon Telecom.
+"Our advanced fiber-optic network was built for HD, and we're offering more HD options than Time Warner (now Spectrum) or Cablevision (now Optimum Online)" said Virginia Ruesterholz, president of Verizon Telecom.
 "With all-fiber connections running straight to their homes and apartments, viewers get eye-popping, jaw-dropping TV in both standard and high definition."

 Verizon is initially offering FiOS TV to parts of each of the five New York City boroughs.
 For residents in parts of the first 108 launch neighborhoods (list at end of news release), FiOS TV means an unparalleled viewing experience that comes with unmatched, red-carpet customer service.
 With this initial launch, some 300,000 households will be able to order and enjoy FiOS TV service and Verizon's FiOS triple-play bundle of FiOS TV, FiOS Internet and wired, reliable telephone service.
 By the end of 2008, the company expects to have half-a-million homes open for sale in New York City.